loktacar/wallpapermaker/README.md

 Installation
 ===============================================================================
 There is no standard installation yet.
-For not you'll need to start by installing python, and pygame.
+For now you'll need to start by installing python and pygame.

-Then you'll need to go to the downloads tab the github page for the project, [https://github.com/loktacar/wallpapermaker](https://github.com/loktacar/wallpapermaker) and download the project in either zip or tar.gz format.
+Then, go to the downloads tab of wpmakers github page, [https://github.com/loktacar/wallpapermaker](https://github.com/loktacar/wallpapermaker) and download the project in either zip or tar.gz format.